hyogman/styled-tags/README.md

 export default App;

 ```
+Note that psuedo and media selectors have their own prop fields.

 You can also have reusabiblity by simpling wrapping your inline styled tags with in a React component and pass props or children for dynamic customizability.